shopsys/shopsys/docs/introduction/faq-and-common-issues.md

 You can change the environment manually by using the command `php bin/console shopsys:environment:change`.

-## Are some periodic tasks part of the Shopsys Framework (cron)?
+## Are some periodic tasks part of the Shopsys Platform (cron)?
-Yes, there is some prepared configuration for Shopsys Framework cron commands in a file `src/Resources/config/services/cron.yaml` in `FrameworkBundle`.
+Yes, there is some prepared configuration for Shopsys Platform cron commands in a file `src/Resources/config/services/cron.yaml` in `FrameworkBundle`.
 Do not forget to set up a cron on your server to execute [`php phing cron`](./console-commands-for-application-management-phing-targets.md#cron) every 5 minutes.

 ## Why are you using entity data instead of entities for Symfony forms?